netdata/netdata/docs/getting-started.md

     python.d = no
 ```

-You can also configure the entire `python.d` external plugin via the `[plugin:python.d]` section in `netdata.conf` to
+You can also configure the entire `python.d` external plugin via the `[plugin:python.d]` section in `netdata.conf`.
-change how often Netdata uses `python.d` to collect metrics:
+Here, you can change how often Netdata uses `python.d` to collect metrics or pass other command options:

 ```conf
 [plugin:python.d]